bahmutov/cypress-if/README.md

 - 📺 [Confirm Cypress Command Execution Order Using Sinon.js Spies](https://youtu.be/RTzJu44yAc8)
 - 🎓 Covered in my [Cypress Plugins course](https://cypress.tips/courses/cypress-plugins)

+## ⚠️ Warning

+In general, Cypress team considers [conditional testing an anti-pattern](https://on.cypress.io/conditional-testing).
+Thus `cypress-if` should be used only if the test really cannot deterministically execute its steps.

 ## Install

 Add this package as a dev dependency